lmcrean/Hoverboard/README.md

 #### Home Page:

-- Landing video with slogan *visualises the experience
+- Landing video with slogan, *visualises the experience*
-- Hoverboard's Mission *introduces the product persuasively in the context of VLE's - why we're different
+- Hoverboard's Mission, *introduces the product persuasively in the context of VLE's - why we're different*
-- Testimonials from different schools
-*builds authority and trust
+- Testimonials from different schools, *builds authority and trust*
-- Find out about our Features *directs to page
+- Find out about our Features, *directs to page*
-- Why you should claim your Free Trial *directs to page
+- Why you should claim your Free Trial, *directs to page*

 #### Hoverboard Features:

-- gallery views
-*the client needs to visualise how it works on a laptop, and be persuaded it that it works well.
-- peer feedback
+- Gallery Views, *visualises easy navigation of classwork on a browser*
-*need to see how chat function in action
+- Peer Feedback, *visualises student chat function in action*
-- quick teacher grading *needs to see how function is better.
+- Deep Assessment, *visualises chatbot in action*
-- Why you should claim your Free Trial *directs to page*
+- Why you should claim your Free Trial, *directs to page*

 #### Book your Free Trial:
-- essential details: name, address, school.
+- form input, *records essential details: name, address, school.*
-- how did you find out about our product?
+- submit button, *redirects to thank you page, form method="GET"*

 ## Initial Research
 [see full documentation of initial research here](https://github.com/lmcrean/Hoverboard/wiki/Initial-Research)